-There are also a small number of individuals and representatives from local organisations who bring perspectives not represented by other members of the Network.
+It also includes people who use services and carers who have been involved in SCIE's work and projects and individuals and representatives from local organisations who bring perspectives not represented by other members of the Network.

-There are currently 35 members of the Network.
+There are currently around 65 members of the Network.
 It is chaired by a SCIE board member who is a service user.
 Tina Coldham was appointed to this role through an open recruitment process.